david415/HoneyBadger_docs/source/how-to-detect-TCP-injection-attacks.rst

 introduction
 ------------

 Powerful entities world wide are stock piling zero-days.
-TCP injection attacks are used to deliver these attacks.
-The more sophisticated adversaries will use a security domain isolation policy to make sure their attack logic is located in a protected area of their network while they utilize multiple network taps and injection hosts in multiple locations.
-It is clear from the Snowden documents that at least in the past the NSA has utilized botnet (groups of compromised computers connected to the Internet) hosts as "Quantum Shooters", hosts that send the injection attack packets to the target upon receiving "injection tips" (recent TCP connection meta data including Sequence numbers read from a network tap).
+TCP injection attacks are used to help mount these attacks by either delivering the exploit payload or more likely used to redirect the browser to retreive an attack payload from an ephemeral location which isn't attributable to the attacker.
+The more sophisticated adversaries will use a security domain isolation policy to keep their 0-day security exploits secret and make sure their attack logic is located in a protected area of their network while they utilize multiple network taps and injection hosts in multiple locations.
+It is clear from the Snowden documents that at least in the past the NSA has utilized compromised infrastructure and computers (aka a botnet) as "Quantum Shooters", hosts that send the injection attack packets to the target upon receiving "injection tips" (recent TCP connection meta data including Sequence numbers read from a network tap).
+Keeping their zero-day exploits must be a high priority, therefore we speculate that most attackers utilizing TCP injection attacks use the plaintext injection to redirect the browser to an ephemerally keyed HTTPS connection to retrieve the attack payload.

 TCP injection attacks
 ---------------------

 TCP injection attacks are man-on-the-side attacks (MOTS) [1]_ and are not the same thing as man-in-the-middle attacks (MITM).
-MOTS is defined by a situation when the attacker controls one or more communications channels in the route.
+MOTS is defined by a situation where the attacker controls one or more communications channels in the route.
 This much is stated in Wikipedia: "Instead of completely controlling a network node as in a man-in-the-middle attack, the attacker only has regular access to the communication channel, which allows him to read the traffic and insert new messages, but not to modify or delete messages sent by other participants."
 [1]_ Much of the classic literature about TCP injection attacks considers TCP injection in the context of probabilistic TCP Sequence number prediction.
 [2]_ [3]_  These olde school attacks focused more on exploiting TCP Sequence number prediction and side channels, however TCP injection attacks are essentially a form of timing attack.
 Since the various improvements to the TCP's initial Initial Sequence Numbers (ISNs) [4]_ [5]_, TCP was widely believed to not be vulnerable to injection attacks, however TCP has always been vulnerable to injection attacks... and additionally has remained vulnerable to various Sequence prediction based injection attacks, including side channel inference attacks [6]_ [7]_ [8]_.
 Various so called classic and modern TCP injection attacks can involve an "off-path injection".
 These are remarkable deployment tactics where the attack packets originate from hosts that are not directly in either route between host Alice and host Bob.
 Ingress filtering may make this IP spoofing between networks less commonly available than before but perhaps still feasible today [6]_.

-These injection hosts behave as "write-only network taps" in so far as they have the ability to inject packets but not read.
-It is my understanding that the leaked NSA documents refer to these injection hosts as "QUANTUM shooters" [9]_.
+These injection hosts (the leaked NSA documents refer to these injection hosts as "QUANTUM shooters" [9]_) behave as "write-only network taps" in so far as they have the ability to inject packets but not read.
 According to a Der Spiegal article about leaked NSA documents, these shooters create a layer of indirection that might be  used to make TCP injection attacks harder to track down: "And computers infected with Straitbizarre can be turned into disposable and non-attributable 'shooter' nodes."
 [10]_ We've also seen other code names for the shooters such as Straightbizarre and Daredevil.
 [11]_  According to a Guardian article the NSA may be using a topologically advantageous placement of servers in the network to win the packet race: "the NSA places secret servers, codenamed Quantum, at key places on the internet backbone.
 This  placement ensures that they can react faster than other websites can."
 [12]_ [13]_ One Wired article mentions that the NSA could be using MOTS attacks  rather than MITM attacks because it fit's their security domain isolation policy with regards to where attack logic is placed.
 [14]_ Any world class attacker such as the NSA would likely have measures to prevent leaking their 0-day to security researchers and adversaries.
 [15]_

 According to various security researchers and leaked documents, there is the so called lawful intercept industry where governments and other organizations (perhaps with known track records of human right violations) can purchase "hacking appliances".
-[16]_ [17]_ [18]_ These MOTS appliances might offer an advantage over MITM attacks in that they may be very simple to deploy.
+[16]_ [17]_ [18]_ These TCP MOTS appliances might offer an advantage over MITM attacks in that they may be very simple to deploy.
 Perhaps by plugging into a mirrored switch port.
 [20]_

 There exist multiple entities world wide that posses the capability to perform these TCP injection attacks with a very high probability of success, however they may not all have the same operational security policies.
 For instance perhaps the NSA has a policy of not deploying attack logic to insecure systems or physical facilities.
 I speculate that they have a security domain isolation policy that causes them to prefer an offsite MOTS approach over an onsite MOTS or MITM.
 The attacker might have an offsite command and control (C&C) center which passes instructions to these "shooters", who then perform the actual TCP injection attack on behalf of the C&C.